CCMurphy-dev/muninn-releases/docs/DEPARTMENT_SETUP_GUIDE.md

 ### "Failed to submit exam results"

-- Check trainee has write access to `tracking/exam_results/` folder
+- Check trainee has write access to `tracking/` folder
+- Verify `muninn_tracking.db` exists and is not locked
 - Verify network connection is stable
 - Check disk space on network share

 ### "Trainees not appearing in dropdown"

-- Verify `registry/trainee_registry.json` exists
+- Verify `tracking/muninn_tracking.db` exists
-- Check trainee has read access to `registry/` folder
+- Check trainee has read access to `tracking/` folder
-- Ensure trainees are marked as `"active": true`
+- Ensure trainees are marked as active in the database

 ### "Trainee identification not prompting"

 - Ensure the department folder is configured (check Settings)
-- Verify the trainee registry exists at `department_root/registry/trainee_registry.json`
+- Verify the tracking database exists at `department_root/tracking/muninn_tracking.db`
 - The prompt only appears after department setup is complete

 ### "Cases not loading in exam"